PinNaCode/magiskboot_build/README.md

 `arm64-linux` is the triplet of your cross target, pass this value to CMake using the `VCPKG_TARGET_TRIPLET` variable during configuration.

-Set variable `RUSTC_TARGET` to the Rust target you wanted to cross compile for, e.g. `aarch64-unknown-linux-gnu`.
+Set variable `RUSTC_TARGET` to the Rust target you wanted to cross compile for, e.g. `aarch64-unknown-linux-gnu` (You can find them in [rustc documentation](https://doc.rust-lang.org/rustc/platform-support.html)).

 To integrate vcpkg with CMake, pass `-DCMAKE_TOOLCHAIN_FILE=/path/to/your/vcpkg/scripts/buildsystems/vcpkg.cmake` to CMake, to use your toolchain file with vcpkg, set the variable `VCPKG_CHAINLOAD_TOOLCHAIN_FILE` to the path of your actual toolchain file.